vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 This repository contains a Processing sketch that can be run in a web browser using GitHub Pages.

+# Vocabulary Used

+An absolute beginner in Git, GitHub, and programing world.

 # Prerequisite

 - `Processing IDE.`